Mentoring Program

 jcohen90@gatech.edu

 Hey y’all, I’m Sarah.
 I’m a Florida native and went to undergrad at a tiiiiiiiiny little liberal arts school where I did mostly astrophysics research.
-I’ve been working in Dr. Sabetta Matsumoto’s soft matter group for the past two-ish years, where I study the mechanics of different types of knitted materials.
+I’ve been working in Dr. Sabetta Matsumoto’s soft matter group for the past three-ish years, where I study the mechanics of different types of knitted materials.
 That means that I have seven balls of yarn on my office desk right now and I run lots and lots of simulations.
 My hobbies include sitting on the couch in a stupor, eating bread, and walking my over-enthusiastic dog.

 Sarah Gonzalez